connell-class/revassess/Tier6.md

   - Implement a single servlet that can provide flashcard data by consuming its mapped endpoint
     - Value: 200 points

-  - Register the servlet with tomcat
+  - Register the servlet with tomcat by utilizing the deployment descriptor
     - Value: 200 points